TosbackCgusBridge-Bot/CGUs-versions/Nytimes/Privacy Policy.md

 Help Help >.
 Permissions and Policies >.
 Privacy >.
 Privacy Policy Privacy Policy

-_Last Updated on January 28, 2013_
+_Last Updated on February 13, 2013_

-This Privacy Policy discloses the privacy practices for The New York Times newspaper and NYTimes.com (including global.nytimes.com, the online edition of The International Herald Tribune) The New York Times Home Delivery Web site, The New York Times Neediest Cases Fund, Times Skimmer, Times Reader, The New York Times Store and The New York Times Learning Network, our mobile messaging services, Web sites and other applications (collectively referred to as the “NYT Services”), and to any services that display this notice.
+This Privacy Policy discloses the privacy practices for The New York Times newspaper and NYTimes.com (including global.nytimes.com, the online edition of The International Herald Tribune) The New York Times Home Delivery Web site, The New York Times Neediest Cases Fund, Times Skimmer, Times Reader, The New York Times Store and The New York Times Learning Network, Web sites and other applications (collectively referred to as the “NYT Services”), and to any services that display this notice.
 For the purposes of this Privacy Policy, unless otherwise noted, all references to "The New York Times" include NYTimes.com and The New York Times newspaper.

 The New York Times Replica Edition, which is maintained by NewspaperDirect, maintains its own Privacy Policy.